 This unmistakable smell stems from an old “Mama’s” recipe forged in the region of Lazio.

 “I usually cook my Bolognese every second day, well, night, and I use four slow cookers as I believe the sauce needs to cook slowly and for a long time.
-That is why, usually I do it during my sleep.
-When I enter in the truck in the morning, I can smell the fresh cooked Bolognese from miles away”, says Daniela Restaldi, the chef behind “Flavours of Eatly” food truck.
+That is why, usually, I do it during my sleep.
+Then, when I enter the truck in the morning, I can smell the fresh cooked Bolognese from miles away”, says Daniela Restaldi, the chef behind the “Flavours of Eataly” food truck.

-What chef Restaldi did not expect was a wrong ingredient in her recipe that would be introduced last March.
+What chef Restaldi did not expect was a wrong ingredient in her recipe introduced last March.
 As the initial effects of COVID-19 started to harm the local economy, Ms Restaldi saw her full schedule of events plummet to zero.